pinojs/pino/docs/web.md

       // request.log is HAPI standard way of logging request.log(['a', 'b'], 'Request into hello world')

-      // you can also use a pino instance, which will be faster request.logger.info('In handler %s', request.path)
+      // a pino instance can also be used, which will be faster request.logger.info('In handler %s', request.path)

       return 'hello world'